hwoodall106/fhirsqldemo/README.md

   2. Create and Edit Transformation Specifications using a repository analysis
   3. Create and Update projections of the FHIR data through a Specification to relational tables

-The key step here is the creation and editing of Transformation Specifications from the FHIR resource structure to tables:
+The key step here is the creation and editing of Transformation Specifications from the FHIR resource structure to tables.

-### The FHIR SQL Builder - Transformation Specifications:
+Transformation Specifications are built from repository Analyses, and define which properties in FHIR resources will be mapped to which columns in the tables.
+You can add properties to tables by selecting the 'Include this element in the schema' button.
+You'll then be able to choose a column name and whether or not to add an index to the column.

+Finally, when you perform the projection, the Builder will generate table classes for the tables you've defined.

+Note:
+ - When you first start the Builder, it doesn't show the available properties from an Analysis of a remote repository.
+Once you try and edit or create a Transformation Specification based on a local Analysis, it seems to 'wake up' and it will now work with the remote repository...
+I don't know why this happens.
+ - When you re-project your data, the Builder re-generates the table classes.
+As a consequence, any editions you've made to the table classes will be deleted.
+This causes problems when you re-project to the package awsrepotesttest, as I've added a property to the awsrepotesttest.Patient class to calculate the patient's age, and then use this in the cubes.
+Therefore, if you re-project to awsrepotesttest, you must copy the text from AgeProperty.txt to be the final property in awsrepotesttest.Patient.cls in Studio, and then re-compile the class.
+This is a bit of a hack and should be fixed at some point.